 A project video isn’t required to run a campaign, but I would strongly encourage you upload one.
 Plus, you (hopefully) already have footage from your film to use!
 Here are a few other things to keep in mind on the video side:

-- It bears repeating—despite it being short, deliver something professional-looking for your project video.
+- Despite it being short, deliver something professional-looking for your project video.
 Luckily, if you’re already working in film, you should have access to the right tools!
 Plus, if you already have some of your footage, include it in your project video.
 It doesn’t need to be a full-on movie trailer—but instead a quick, informative video about your project.

 - As usual, keep brevity in mind.
 A sweet spot for your video is usually under three minutes—and make sure you’re getting to exactly what you’re creating within the first 30 seconds.
 Just enough time to give a brief overview, which you can then expand on in your project page.